jdb9158/OSINT/README.md

 ###### For Windows:
 Download and install from ExifTool's official website: https://exiftool.org/

+SnapIntel:
+- Python command line tool that is used to list and download a user’s stories, curated highlights, spotlights, and more.

-For SnapIntel, clone the repository from GitHub:
+##### For SnapIntel, clone the repository from GitHub:
 ```bash
 git clone https://github.com/Kr0wZ/SnapIntel
 ```